openseattle/openseattle.github.io/_posts/2016-02-09-february-meetup.md

 **Q: Is there other locally available LE data?**

 This got crowdsourced to the group.
-There is publicly available police data from other Renton and Auburn, but only the office reports, not the raw everything.
-Seattle is the first agency in country to release 911 data.
-Other places to get data include CrimeReports.com, opendatanetwork.com.
+There is publicly available police data from Renton and Auburn, but they only provide the office reports, not the raw data.
+Seattle is the first agency in the country to release 911 data.
+Other places to get data include CrimeReports.com and opendatanetwork.com.

 **Q: Do you get a lot of external requests for your data?**